Logo

 2. Email service: Proton Mail and Mailbox

-Either for professional or personal purposes, Gmail and Outlook are the most chosen email service providers.
+For either professional or personal purposes, Gmail and Outlook are the most commonly chosen email service providers.
 They both come as part of a broader workspace, including Calendar and video meeting tools.

-If you are looking to switch to a European email provider, Proton Mail might be the option you have been looking for.
-The Swiss email service, developed by CERN scientists, has users’ privacy at their core.
+If Proton Mail has been looking for.
+The Swiss email service, developed by CERN scientists, has users’ privacy at its core.
 Data is encrypted, meaning that Proton can never access your information, and servers are located in Switzerland.
 Both free and paid account options are available.

-If you are looking for an email provider offering more services, you can consider mailbox.org.
-The German company offers a webmail service, a calendar, and a video call service.
-There are different plan options–the cheapest one costs €1 per month–offering more features and storage space.
+If you're looking for an email provider that offers more services, consider mailbox.org.
+The German company provides a webmail service, a calendar, and a video call service.
+There are different plan options–the cheapest one costs €1 per month, offering more features and storage space.
 Moreover, mailbox data centers are fully powered by green energy.

 innovationorigins_cybersecurity_and_online_fraud_a_computer_scr_39728851-94ab-4c5a-ad11-ba46b024d91d.webp